remotework1/LavondaTalbertIT1025/Lab8/readme.md

 ##### 3.

 ##### iii.
 In a relational database every table should have a field in common with at least one other table.

+#### Big Data

+##### Volume represents the amount of data.
+It is referencing the words 'big' data.
+Velocity is the motion of data that is seen in real time (streaming data).
+Variety is the different types(new categories) of data and data resources.
+Veracity is the trustworthines of the data.
+It is the reliability of certain types of data.